 Research and Internships

 Each year, the Medieval Institute hosts an Undergraduate Colloquium where students who have taken medieval studies courses present papers on a wide range of topics.
-Graduating seniors may compete for the Robert M. Conway Prize (formerly the Michel Prize), a cash award that goes to the year’s best undergraduate essay on a medieval topic written at any point in the student’s academic career.
+Graduating seniors may also compete for the Robert M. Conway Prize (formerly the Michel Prize), a cash award that goes to the year’s best undergraduate essay on a medieval topic written at any point in the student’s academic career.

 Students who major in Medieval Studies may be invited to participate in the Honors Track which provides an opportunity for increased study in Latin and a two-semester research project that culminates in an Honors Thesis.
 All majors have the option to write a senior research paper during their final year of study.